brkcmd/brkcmd.com/content/post/2018/06/08-fafl-w23.md

 [Go for industrial programming]: https://peter.bourgon.org/go-for-industrial-programming/
 [the nursery idea]: https://vorpus.org/blog/notes-on-structured-concurrency-or-go-statement-considered-harmful/

-* An [experiment with distributed finite state machines], aiming for the middle ground between regular task queues (in which workflow must be managed by the application) and something like [Airflow], in which an entire external system is needed to manage a workflow ([associated repo]).
+* An [experiment with distributed finite state machines]&#x20;(with [associated repo]), aiming for the middle ground between regular task queues (in which workflow must be managed by the application) and something like [Airflow], in which an entire external system is needed to manage a workflow.
 [Finite state machines] are extremely useful and somewhat undervalued in my opinion.

 [experiment with distributed finite state machines]: https://lethain.com/dfsmr/